ArneTillmann/HMC_Integrator_Comparison/Blogpost/Blog_post_integrator_comparison.md

 When we want to apply $e ^A \cdot e^B \cdot e^C= e^{A+B+C}$ to operators, we remember that we must take into account that they do not commute.
 This identity thus does not hold in the general case, but we can use a series expansion, which, similar to a Taylor expansion, involves higher order derivatives.
 This is the approach taken in Chin's paper.
-Then, cutting off the expansion leaves us with an additional error, but even though we were able to reduce the number of factors, the approximation contains an error of order $\cal{O}(\Delta t^5)$.
+Then, cutting off the expansion leaves us with an additional error, but even though we were able to reduce the number of factors, the approximation contains an error of order $\mathcal{O}(\Delta t^5)$.
 Consequently, the $U_7$ remains exact up to fourth order and is therefore said to be a fourth-order approximation.

 Whichever way the $U_7$ is derived, the newly formed term involes the second order derivative and the final $U_7$ factorization is given by